1

 JT4, LLC provides engineering and technical support to multiple western test ranges for the U.S. Air Force, Space Force, and Navy under the Joint Range Technical Services Contract, better known as J-Tech II.
 JT4 develops and maintains realistic, integrated test and training environments and prepares our nation's war-fighting aircraft, weapons systems, and aircrews for today's missions and tomorrow's global challenges.

-The Avionics Field Engineer is responsible for hands-on maintenance support for the repair and modification of aircraft, to include support system/sub-system integration, and assist with T&E development projects for Department of Defense (DoD) manned and unmanned aircraft.
-Some of the assigned duties include: specialized avionics, electronic
+An Avionics Field Engineer III is responsible for a variety of fundamental Field Engineering tasks involved with the "hands-on" support, repair, and modification of specialty avionics systems, to include system/sub-system integration, and T&E development projects for Department of War (DoW) manned and unmanned platforms.

 Employee will be responsible for the following functions/duties: